yochannah/carpentries.org/pages/member_faq.md

 not all applications are accepted, and multiple trainees from a single institution are not accepted at the same time.
 Apply to this program by selecting “Open Training Application” in our [Instructor Training application form](https://amy.carpentries.org/forms/request_training/).

-8. **How can I find out if my institution already has a membership?**<br>
-A list of our [current Member organisations](https://carpentries.org/members/) can be found on our website.
-If you would like help in making contact with the person in charge of your institutional membership, email [membership@carpentries.org](mailto:membership@carpentries.org).

 ## Contact us
 *Who do I talk to about...*